swipely/state-trooper/README.md

       activity: null
     },

-    // describe the readers and writers for each piece of state
+    // describe the fetchers and persisters for each piece of state
-    // readers and writers are functions that should return channels
+    // fetchers and persisters are functions that should return channels
     io: {
-      'serverReport': { reader: serverReportReader },
+      'serverReport': { fetcher: serverReportFetcher },
-      'bio': { reader: bioReader, writer: bioWriter }, 'activity': { reader: activityReader }
+      'bio': { fetcher: bioFetcher, persister: bioPersister }, 'activity': { fetcher: activityFetcher }
     }
   });